JunfengGaolab/PlantsGPT/examples/spectral_data_analysis/potato_disease_classification.md

 <b>
-Imagine you are helping me process the spectral data for potato classification and then select a couple of important wavelengths from hundreds of wavelengths.
+Imagine you are helping me process the spectral data for potato disease classification and then select a couple of important wavelengths from hundreds of wavelengths for classification.
 Step 1:
 enable the code interpreter
 upload the file (spectral_0715_cls.csv)